 They’re Not Giving You What You Want

 Maybe you’ve explicitly told your agent you need a pet-friendly apartment and they keep showing you residences that aren’t.
-Perhaps you’ve made it clear that your growing family needs five bedrooms and everything he/she has been showing you has three.
+Perhaps you’ve made it clear that your growing family needs five bedrooms, and everything he/she has been showing you has three.
 Real estate agents know that buying a home means compromise.
 They know that sometimes your dream home doesn’t have all of the things you think it needs.
 But there are also deal breakers in every circumstance.

 An agent who is oblivious to or ignoring your requirements may not be a good match.
-Make sure your requirements for a home are realistic.
+Make sure your needs for a home are realistic.
 Real estate agents’ aren’t miracle workers.
 In a situation where your agent still can’t present you with acceptable options, it could be another sign that your agent isn’t a good fit.

 They Don’t Know The Market